 - 1080p 60 FPS

 - 16-50mm lens

 An issue that pops up about this camera is that it heats up while recording.
-But live streamers need not worry about that because it only happened during recording because the camera is processing and sending the video in SD card but because during live streaming, processing happens in your PC, you will be fine.
+But live streamers need not worry about that because it only happened during recording because the camera is processing and sending the video on an SD card but because during live streaming, processing happens on your PC, you will be fine.
 Also, we believe that Sony addressed the issue and rolled out some software updates to remedy that.
-So, keep your A5100 updated for best use.
+So, keep your A5100 updated for the best use.

 - 26.8mm APS-C Crop Sensor

 Just looking at the features, you might think it as superior to the A5100, well, it does have its pros and cons against Sony’s champ.
 You can see that it is able to live stream at 4K but what you must know is that it will be cropped.
 For an already crop sensor, further cropping might not look good but if you want 4K content, it can provide that.

 The good thing about the live stream quality is that it is able to stream at 120 FPS but at a slightly lower video quality of 720p.
 If you want some fast-paced action to be streamed at that smooth looking 120 FPS, this camera covers that for you.
 This feature makes it unique on the list.
 Let’s talk about autofocus now.
 This little buddy comes equipped with Canon’s proprietary and widely famous Dual Pixel Autofocus right out of the box.

 Aside from the key facts, there are some little details that Canon does best.
 On the body of the camera, you get covers on both sides for the ports for protecting them from debris and the button portion is also simplified for your ease of use.
 It also has a neat lens lock which is really a nice feature to have for streamers.

 PANASONIC LUMIX G7